-From the age of twelve Matt Talbot was a drinker and by the age of twenty-seven he had taken the pledge and didn't take a drink again for the rest of his life.
+Matt Talbot drank from the age of twelve until he was twenty seven and then did not take a drink again for the rest of his life.

 'Tuesday Report' profiles the life of Dubliner Matt Talbot.
 This excerpt from the programme focuses on his early life, his problems with alcohol and his ultimate decision to give up the drink for good.